-

 (1)

-Pros: unique vanilla flavor undertones
+Pros: different vanilla flavor, delicious flavor undertones

-Pros: flavor, quality, taste
+Pros: flavor, quality, aromatic

 Vanilla Beans For Baking